less_retarded_wiki

 can't afford to pay don't have to.
 This method has the advantage of not

-know.
-Sites like itch.io are friendly to
+you know.
+Sites like itch.io are friendly

-this option, but don't expect this to make you much.
+to this option, but don't expect this to make you much.

 use of the fact that selling physical items is considered less (even